-The project would remove 250 of the 390 trees that contribute to the Howard-Ralston Eucalyptus Tree Rows.
+The project would remove 250 of the 391 trees that contribute to the Howard-Ralston Eucalyptus Tree Rows.
 The project also has the potential to directly affect the roots of additional contributing trees that may be within the existing roadway.
 Potential damage to tree roots encountered during construction could result in additional unanticipated tree removal.
 Contributing eucalyptus and elm trees that require removal would be replaced according to the Replanting Plan in Appendix F. However, the loss of contributing trees would constitute physical destruction of part of the historic property.
-Removal of the contributing trees would diminish the integrity of location, design, materials, workmanship, feeling, and association of the

-Howard-Ralston Eucalyptus Tree Rows, resulting in a Finding of Adverse Effect on the Howard-Ralston Eucalyptus Tree Rows.
-Before the implementation of CUL-1 through CUL-3, the project would represent a significant and unavoidable impact.
-Even with implementation of CUL-1 through CUL-3, the project would result in a substantial adverse change in the significance of the Howard-Ralston Eucalyptus Tree Rows and would represent a significant and unavoidable impact.
+Removal of the contributing trees would diminish the integrity of location, design, materials, workmanship, feeling, and association of the Howard-Ralston Eucalyptus Tree Rows.
+Before the implementation of CUL-1 through CUL-9, the project would represent a significant and unavoidable impact.
+Even with implementation of CUL-1 through CUL-9, the project would represent a significant and unavoidable impact.